murathanalgir/murathanalgir/README.md

 ## I'm a Student and Developer!
+- I can write a little bit PHP,HTML,CSS

-- 💡 I’m currently learning Ruby,HTML,CSS,Lua and JS
+- 💡 I’m currently learning Ruby,Lua and JS
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love my fucking life